gazebosim/gz-math/tutorials/installation.md

 1. Install dependencies

-   You can view the list of dependencies, replacing `<#>` with the desired version:
+   You can view available versions and their dependencies:
     ```
-    conda search libignition-math<#> --channel conda-forge --info
+    conda search libignition-math* --channel conda-forge --info
     ```
    See the [Conda release repository](https://github.com/conda-forge/libignition-math4-feedstock) for more information.